-This building in the village of Waskada, a municipally-designated historic site that is now part of the Waskada Museum, was once home to the thriving blacksmith business of James Renwick “Ren” Amos (c1870-1965).
-It is unusual in its construction, being of poured, formed concrete, an early example of that technology from around 1900.
+This building in Waskada, a municipally-designated historic site (1999) that is now part of the Waskada Museum, was once home to the thriving blacksmith business of James Renwick “Ren” Amos (c1870-1965).
+Constructed around 1900, it is unusual in its construction, being of poured, formed concrete, an early example of that technology.

-Historic Sites of Manitoba: Waskada Museum (Railway Avenue, Waskada)
+Historic Sites of Manitoba: Union Bank Building / Waskada Museum (Railway Avenue, Waskada, Municipality of Brenda-Waskada)

 Historic Sites of Manitoba: Municipally Designated Historic Sites